 I know what you are thinking… duh, of course, I have to measure.
 But I am talking about measuring like 10-24 times before you are sure of the exact length.
 Ok, maybe that is an exaggeration, but alas, if you want to get window treatments for bay windows you want them to be the right fit!
 Especially if you are making them.

-We measured the full window, along with measuring corner to corner.
+We measured the full window, along with measuring from corner to corner.
 We ended up having to go with three rods to create the illusion of a bay window curtain rod.

 Go Rod To Rod

 Since the window is very large, we needed three separate rods.
 We found these beauties at Bed, Bath, and Beyond.

 We measured again, decided where to hang the rods, and installed them rod to rod.
 It was incredibly tricky, but thanks to my amazing husband and a laser level, we got the rods to line up.

 We started with the side window.
 Then moved to the oversized window.
 The last window was tough because my husband is left-handed, so the laser kept getting blocked by his hand!